A topic from the subject of Synthesis in Chemistry.

 Objective

-To investigate the mechanism of a chemical reaction through experimental observation.
+To investigate the mechanism of a chemical reaction through experimental observation and analyze the effect of reaction conditions on the reaction rate and product formation.

 Materials